• Skip to main content

 As Time magazine clearly puts it:

-Keeping fatty red meats in lower proportion is a good idea, but full fat dairy is better than low fat.
+According to other research, full fat dairy is better than low fat.

 Ericson’s study looked at almost 27,000 people to see what dietary fat food sources might lead to increased rates of type 2 diabetes.
-What they found was that those consuming more high-fat dairy products, particularly cream, yogurt, and cheese, had a decreased risk of diabetes, while low-fat dairy showed an increased risk.
+What they found was that those consuming more high-fat dairy products, particularly cream, yogurt and cheese, had a decreased risk of diabetes, while low-fat dairy showed an increased risk.

 Dairy Products Nutrition List